-Financial security eluded him though and in 1788, Burns returned to Dumfriesshire where he rekindled his affair with Jean Armour.
-His fame as a poet found Jean’s father in more receptive mood when it came to their coupling and the two were married the same year.
-After trying his hand once again at farming, Burns attempted to find a more steady income by taking work as an exciseman in 1791, no doubt bringing him into contact, even conflict, with the illicit distillers of the time.
+Financial security continued to elude him however and in 1788, Burns returned to Dumfriesshire where he would soon rekindle his affair with Jean Armour.
+His fame as a poet found Jean’s father in rather more receptive mood when it came to their coupling and the two were married later the same year.
+After once more turning his hand, somewhat unsuccessfully, to farming, Burns sought a more steady income in the employ of the government.
+Working as an exciseman would no doubt have put him in conflict with the illicit distillers of the day.

 Burns’ life was one of passionate affairs, excessive drinking, poetry and song.
-He died in 1796, aged 37, from Rheumatic Fever but his memory lives on.
+He died in 1796, aged 37, from Rheumatic Fever but his memory, and his work, lives on.
 He is seen as Scotland’s National Poet and his birthday on the 25th of January is marked all over the world with readings of poetry, suppers of Haggis and of course, a wee dram or two…

 Smell: The nose is Malty and a little Musty with Vanilla, Cream, Shortbread, Apple and Orange.

 Taste: Quite a lot of Spice on the palate followed by Vanilla, Honey, Caramel and Orange Cream

 Thoughts: The Robert Burns single malt is usually available for around £25 – £30.
 It’s an interesting enough wee dram for that price.
 I felt it came across a bit hot at first but it mellows over time with the addition of a little water and a nice malty character comes through.
 It’s very reasonably priced but it’s worth noting that the Arran 10 year old is usually around £35 and I’d much rather spend the extra few pounds on that.
-Still, if you’re looking for another spin on the Arran single malt the Robert Burns is certainly worth a wee look.
+Still, if you’re looking for another spin on the Arran single malt, Robert Burns is certainly worth a wee look.